 Perfect any time of the year, healthy soup recipes will fill your tummy and keep you on track with your well-being goals.
-Soups are hearty, filling, and packed with healthy ingredients like veggies and lean protein!
+They’re hearty, filling, and packed with healthy ingredients like veggies and lean protein!

 Why is Soup Healthy?

 I have lots of favorite soup recipes.
-I’ve shared all the best crockpot soup recipes, as well as all of my most popular chicken soup recipes.
-Well, today I want to share all of my favorite healthy soup recipes!
+I’ve shared all the best crockpot soup recipes, as well as all of my most popular Chicken Soup recipes.

 - It keeps you hydrated.